gmc-code/PC-algorithms/docs/flowcharts/flowcharts_input2.rst

 | Indent after control statements like IF, ELSE, ELSEIF, WHILE, FOR.
 | Unindent after closing blocks like ENDIF, ENDWHILE, ENDFOR.

-| THe pseudocode below has errors.
+| The pseudocode below has errors.
 See the questions for the corrections.

 .. code-block:: none